Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 • Licensing: Microsoft Defender for Identity (included in Microsoft 365 E5, EMS E5, or standalone)

-• Hardware: Minimum 2 CPU cores and 6 GB RAM available on each DC for the sensor
+• Hardware: Minimum 2 CPU cores and 6 GB RAM available on each server for the sensor

 • Admin Access: Domain Administrator privileges for gMSA creation and sensor installation